DesktopMan/desticli/README.md

 ### *missing* - Show missing collection items that are for sale

 Checks your collections and compares it to the current vendor items for sale.
-Vendors checked are: Vanguard Quartermaster, Crucible Quartermaster, Outfitter, Shipwright and Xur.
+Vendors checked are: Vanguard Quartermaster, Crucible Quartermaster, Outfitter, Shipwright, Variks and Xur.

 The items are printed in the order they are sold so should be easy to find.